rob040/SmartEVSE-3/docs/building_flashing.md

 # Flashing the firmware
 1. Almost always, even when your webserver seems not to be working, the http://ipaddress/update link will be working;
    this is the simplest way to flash your firmware; with the "Choose file" option you can flash any firmware[.debug].bin you downloaded or built.
-   When flashing firmware older then v3.6.0, you must also flash spiffs.bin this way.
 2. Alternatively, you can connect your SmartEVSE with a USB-C cable to your computer:
    * Linux users: the device will present itself usually as /dev/ttyUSB0
    * Windows users will have to install [USB drivers](https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers)